trampgeek/moodle-qtype_coderunner/README.md

 The `{% if` and
 `{% for` are Twig control structures that conditionally insert extra data from the template parameters field of the author editing panel.

+### The QUESTION template parameter
+As may be deduced from the previous section, there is a Twig template variable called `QUESTION`, which is an object containing all the fields of the PHP question object.
+Some of the other
+QUESTION fields/attributes that might be of interest to authors include the following.

+ * QUESTION.questionid The unique internal ID of this question.
+ * QUESTION.answer The supplied sample answer (null if not explicitly set).
+ * QUESTION.language The language being used to run the question in the sandbox, e.g. "Python3".
+ * QUESTION.useace '1'/'0' if the ace editor is/is not in use.
+ * QUESTION.sandbox The sandbox being used, e.g. "jobesandbox".
+ * QUESTION.grader The PHP grader class being used, e.g. "EqualityGrader".
+ * QUESTION.cputimelimitssecs The allowed CPU time (null unless explicitly set).
+ * QUESTION.memlimitmb The allowed memory in MB (null unless explicitly set).
+ * QUESTION.sandboxparams The JSON string used to specify the sandbox parameters in the question authoring form (null unless explicitly set).
+ * QUESTION.templateparams The JSON string used to specify the template parameters in the question authoring form.
+(Normally the question author will not use this but will instead access the specific parameters as in the previous section).
+ * QUESTION.resultcolumns The JSON string used in the question authoring form to select which columns to display, and how to display them (null unless explicitly set).

 ## Grading with templates